Arlington Sculpture Garden Board

 The free and accessible Sculpture Garden offers a walking path, comfortable seating, a gurgling adjoining creek and a nifty, comfortable view of the nearby massive sports facilities – AT&T Stadium (Dallas Cowboys) and Globe Life Field (Texas Rangers).

 Contributions to the Sculpture Garden or underwriting of new projects — which can include dedications — are happily accepted.
-For more information about this opportunity, please communicate with the “Contact” button at the top of this page.

 “The Sea” by Otello Guarducci

 Sculptor Otello Guarducci, an Italian-born artist who lived his adult life in the U.S. (now deceased).
 He spent a prodigiously productive life with many sculptures displayed in public buildings and private collections around the world, including the highly-regarded Rockefeller Collection.
 Never limiting himself, Guarducci’s works range from stone and bronze to steel – the latter the stuff of which “The Sea” is made, this particular work reflective of oceanic waves sufficient to make any surfer happy.

 “Leave Your Mark” by Janna Tidwell